-GRADING: This course will have eleven short online quizzes (one per chapter), and three in-person exams:
+GRADING: This course will have 11 short online quizzes (one per chapter), a research requirement, and 3 inperson exams.

 Each of the online quizzes will have 10 multiple-choice (MC) questions and will cover only the material in the chapter for which the quiz is assigned.
-The quizzes will count for a total of 40% of the final grade (4% per quiz, counting the best 10 quizzes; see quiz/exam policy, below).
+The quizzes will count for a total of 36% of the final grade (4% per quiz, counting the best 9 quizzes; see quiz/exam policy, below).